 • Choose Your Cheese: Although American cheese is the classic choice, you can substitute American cheese for cheddar cheese, Colby, Monterrey Jack, Pepper Jack, Swiss, or Kraft Singles slices if needed.

 • Pick Your Protein: For this recipe I used lean ground beef.
 However, for a healthier option, you can use extra lean ground beef, ground turkey, or ground chicken.
-For a vegetarian version, feel free to use your favorite meat alternative.
+For a vegetarian version, feel free to use your favorite plant based ground meat alternative (just season well to keep that Big Mac Flavor).

-• Bread Base: I love using Kings Hawaiian Sweet Rolls for these sliders because the sweetness compliments the savory filling.
-However Kings Hawaiian savory rolls, other small dinner rolls, or homemade slider buns will also work.
+• Bread Base: I love using King’s Hawaiian Sweet Rolls for these sliders because the sweetness complements the savory filling.
+However, King’s Hawaiian savory rolls, other small dinner rolls, or homemade slider buns will also work.

 How to Make Big Mac Sliders

-3. Assemble: Cut the Hawaiian rolls into a top and bottom portion.
-Spread a thick layer of sauce on the bottom of the rolls, top with shredded lettuce, the large burger patty, cheese, and pickle chips.
-Cover with the top portion of the buns and brush with melted butter.
-Top immediately with sesame seeds.
+4. Assemble: Cut the Hawaiian rolls into a top and bottom portion.
+Spread a layer of sauce on the bottom of the rolls, top with shredded lettuce, the large burger patty, cheese, and pickle chips.
+Cover with the top buns and brush with melted butter.
+Sprinkle with sesame seeds.

-4. Bake: Bake for an additional 5-10 minutes or until the cheese has fully melted.
+5. Bake: Place the sliders onto a baking sheet and cook for an additional 5-10 minutes or until the cheese has fully melted.

 top shot of Big Mac Sliders on a baking tray